mwarcc/BlackSheep-RateLimiter/README.md

 @blacksheep_ratelimiter.rate_limit(custom_ratelimit_response=custom_response)
 ```

-# Allow local IP addresses and Blacklist IPs (Deketed for now)
+# Allow local IP addresses and Blacklist IPs (Deleted for now)
 You can allow environment and blacklist IPS this way:
 ```python
 @app.on_start